What are dental crowns?

-In the majority of cases, crowns are required for functional reasons and as such, are usually covered by most dental insurers, although cover may be limited to a particular type of crown, for example, metal.
-However, we strong recommend that you speak to your personal insurer about your individual policy to check that you are covered before you start your procedure.
+In the majority of cases, crowns are required for functional reasons and as such, are usually covered by most dental insurers, although coverage may be limited to a particular type of crown, for example, metal.
+However, we strongly recommend that you speak to your personal insurer about your individual policy to check that you are covered before you start your procedure.

 Dental Bridges FAQ

 There are many different treatments available for badly damaged or decayed teeth, but unfortunately sometimes a tooth is beyond repair, leaving an unsightly gap in your smile.
 Gaps between your teeth can seriously knock your confidence, and can even have a negative impact on the functionality of your other teeth and the overall use of your mouth.
 This is due to the fact that after time, your remaining teeth can take advantage of the space to shift around slightly, causing misalignment and a range of other associated dental problems.
 Dental bridges fill the gap where the missing tooth would have been.
 They do this using a false tooth, which looks and feels just like the real thing.
 The false tooth also holds the remaining teeth either side in place so that they don’t shift into the space.